 Art.
 1. Coaches are prohibited from discouraging a player's participation or encouraging a player not to show up for games or practices because the player is weak in baseball skills.
 Any violation of this rule will result in immediate and permanent removal of the coach from WPPA baseball.

 Art.
 2. The WPPA will furnish to each player, coach, and umpire the "Official Schedule of Games" for their respective league indicating calendar dates, days, times and team match-ups for regular season games.
-The Official Schedule of Games will also indicate dates available for rain make-up games and playoff games.
+The Official Schedule of Games will also indicate dates available for playoff games.
 Actual team match-ups during the playoffs will be posted once regular season rankings are determined.
 It is the obligation of all players, coaches, and umpires to make themselves available for these times throughout the season.

-No revision to the published schedule of games (other than changes caused by rain-outs) can occur unless authorized by the WPPA Board of Directors.
+WPPA Procedure: No revision to the published schedule of games (other than changes caused by rain-outs) can occur unless authorized by the WPPA Board of Directors.

 Art.
 1. Liberty, Senior/13U, Major/11U, Minor/9U, and Junior/7U: Each team makes the playoffs.